-Drake University’s facilities and grounds team has been one of the pivotal players in our efforts to go green.
-The facilities and grounds team oversees the implementation of our recycling program, new construction, cleaning and landscape maintenance.
-With the support of our facilities and grounds team, Drake has been able to make a more sustainable campus in its buildings, landscaping and expansion.
+Drake University’s facilities and grounds team—which oversees the implementation of our recycling program, new construction, cleaning, and landscape maintenance—has been one of the pivotal players in our efforts to go green.
+With the support of our facilities and grounds team, Drake has been able to ensure a more sustainable campus.

 Drake University removed a former city street and installed a sustainable plaza in its place.
 Drake wanted to ensure that the environment was taken into account.
 We did this through several initiatives.

 Traditional cleaning chemicals can present several hazards to the environment.
 Once washed down the drain, some chemicals can cause neurological and reproductive damage to organisms, spur eutrophication in lakes, or cause cancer in larger organisms as the toxins accumulate.
 Because of this, Drake Facility Services now cleans with green cleaning chemicals that do not contain many of the toxins found in more traditional cleaners.